Kubernetes Demo Installation

 Configure Local Domain Names

-At this point the demo system's external URLs have been configured in Kubernetes but will not yet work from the host machine.
-To resolve this we first need to configure DNS for the host names, and this requires the IP address of the minikube virtual machine:
+At this point the demo system's external URLs have been configured in Kubernetes but will not yet work from the host computer.
+To resolve this, first get the IP address of the minikube virtual machine:

 minikube ip --profile curity